csfolmer/Homeassistant/README.md

-# Homeassitant
+# Homeassistant
-here some home assitant stuf I use or made
+here some home assistant stuf I use or made